matymarek/dbvieweredit/README.md

 # dbvieweredit

-import dbStructure.sql to phpmyadmin and insert your data \n in phps/include/connect.php insert datas to connect do database
+import dbStructure.sql to phpmyadmin and insert your data

+in phps/include/connect.php insert datas to connect do database